-It seems we can’t help but keep talking about food!
+It seems we can’t help but keep talking about Chines fast food restaurants!
 It makes sense, especially when we look at a Chinese saying:

 Mín yǐ shí wéi tiān.